iamsayan/wp-last-modified-info/readme.txt

 * Allows you to display last modified info of all posts in the WordPress admin bar.
 * You can also add template tags to your theme files.
 Go to the FAQ section for more information.
 * Allows you to display last modified author info in posts, pages.
+* Allows you to add last modified timestamp in post/page's custom field.
 * And you can customize all and everything.

 #### Compatibility

-This plugin is fully compatible with WordPress Version 3.5 and beyond and also compatible with any WordPress theme.
+This plugin is fully compatible with WordPress Version 3.2 and beyond and also compatible with any WordPress theme.

 #### Support
 * Community support via the [support forums at wordpress.org](https://wordpress.org/support/plugin/wp-last-modified-info)